Remote State Estimation over a Wearing Channel: Information Freshness vs. Channel Aging: Introduction

-Information \emph{freshness} is closely related to \emph{accuracy} in the remote estimation of linear Gaussian systems.
-The error covariance is a nonlinear, monotonically increasing function of the AoI, defined as the time elapsed since the last successful packet reception\cite{Shi2020TCNS}.
-It has been shown that to achieve an optimized tradeoff between accuracy and transmission costs, the optimal transmission policy is of a threshold type; specifically, the sensor transmits whenever the AoI exceeds a threshold that depends on channel reliability\cite{Luca2008TAC, shi2011Auto, Leong2017TAC, Shi2020TCNS, Dey2007Auto, Wanchun2022TAC}.
-Since the AoI, and hence the error covariance, can grow unbounded due to channel unreliability, sufficient and necessary conditions for mean-square stability have been established for \emph{i.i.d.}\cite{Luca2008TAC} and Markovian\cite{Dey2007Auto, Wanchun2022TAC} channel models.
+Information \emph{freshness} is closely related to \emph{accuracy} in the remote estimation of linear Gaussian processes.
+In systems where the sensor runs a Kalman filter to pre-estimate the source states and transmits these estimates, rather than raw measurements, to a remote receiver, the error covariance at the receiver is a monotonically nondecreasing function of the time elapsed since the last received packet was generated~\cite{Shi2020TCNS, Wanchun2022TAC}.
+This draws a connection between distortion and AoI, which measures how fresh the receiver's knowledge is about an information source~\cite{yatesInfocom}.
+Prior studies have shown that, to achieve an optimal tradeoff between estimation performance and transmission cost, the optimal transmission policy has a threshold structure: the sensor transmits once the error covariance exceeds a threshold that depends on channel reliability~\cite{Luca2008TAC, shi2011Auto, Leong2017TAC, Shi2020TCNS, Dey2007Auto, Wanchun2022TAC}.
+Since the estimation error can grow unbounded due to packet losses, sufficient and necessary conditions for mean-square stability have been established for \emph{i.i.d.}~\cite{Luca2008TAC} and Markovian~\cite{Dey2007Auto, Wanchun2022TAC} channel models.

 This work can be considered as a contribution to the rich literature on AoI.
-The problem of minimizing AoI has been well studied in previous papers, including\cite{yatesInfocom, YinSun2021TIT, Modiano2024TON}.
-A recent survey can be found in\cite{Yates2021JSAC}.
-Besides freshness, significance-aware age metrics have been introduced to capture the cost of consecutive errors in the estimation of Markov processes\cite{luo2024exploiting, luo2024cost}.
-The closest study to this work is \cite{George2023Asilomar}, which addresses the minimization of AoI over a wearing channel.
-To the best of our knowledge, structural and existence results for scheduling over wearing channels have not been established yet.
+AoI minimization has been extensively studied in prior work, including~\cite{pappas2023age, YinSun2021TIT, Yates2021JSAC, Modiano2024TON}.
+Beyond information freshness, recent studies have introduced semantics-aware metrics to capture the contextual relevance and goal-oriented usefulness of information in the remote estimation of Markov processes~\cite{luo2024semantic, luo2024exploiting, luo2024cost}.
+The closest study to this work is~\cite{George2023Asilomar}, which investigates AoI minimization over wearing channels.
+However, remote estimation and control over wearing channels remain largely unexplored.